Central Area real estate.

 - How competitive is the Central Area real estate market right now?

-- Median days-on-market in Central Area is currently 6 days, with 154 active listings tracked in this zip code as of Jun 2026.
-Inventory turns very quickly — well-priced homes routinely receive multiple offers within the first week.
+- Median days-on-market in Central Area is currently 11 days, with 166 active listings tracked in this zip code as of Aug 2026.
+The market here moves quickly.
+Most well-priced homes are receiving strong activity within the first two weeks.

 - Which schools serve Central Area?